K-Pop's Emphasis on Artist Well-Being: How BTS and BLACKPINK Are Leading the Charge in 2026

 BLACKPINK: Balancing Global Stardom with Personal Growth

-• Lisa's dance workshops in Korea promote physical health and creativity among aspiring idols.
+• Lisa's dance workshops teach physical health and creativity to aspiring idols.

 The Broader Impact on Korean Pop Culture and the Industry